"You were so concerned with whether or not you could keep adding to this collab that you never stopped to think whether you should."

 Giving a confused squint, Samantha watched the act play out in full.
 Her crimson eyes dwelled on Oros, but Sam didn’t seem especially concerned.
 Hilaria, however, moved over to get a good look at the ‘injured’ Oros, frowning.
 “Did you harm her, Hilaria wonders~?”

 Samantha dismissed the idea with a shake of her head, and sighed.

 Crouching down, Hilaria gave Oros a light shake.
 “Hey, hey~!
 Are you dead, Hilaria wonders~?”

-"No." Samantha lied, releasing her transformation.
+Samantha lied, releasing her transformation.
 "I'm sure she just needs to lay down or even have a bite to eat, that'll definitely help."
+"Hilaria sees~"

 They reached their destination almost instantly due to them having already been headed there to begin with.
 The apartment and the surrounding area could've been a bit less dirty, but the building itself didn't seem like it was going to collapse, so that was a plus, maybe.
 Samantha didn't recognize the place, but Oros surely did.
 She'd been here before, after all.

 Hilaria rushed to the door to the apartment and gave it a knock in the form of a soft kick with the front of her foot a few times, both her hands occupied by Oros, whom she was still carrying.
 From the other side of the door, one could hear a muffled yelp, perhaps from being startled, before the person came to the door.
 After the noise of the chain and deadbolt being unlocked finished, the door slowly opened with a rather face greeting them and then noticing who was in Hilaria's hands."O-Oros!?"